 The only way of measuring the success of a marketing translation is in context.
 ‘What context?’, you might be wondering.
-Well, the context of the company’s overall marketing goals (independently of the language).
+Well, the context of a company’s overall marketing goals (independently of the language).

-Let’s start with some basics: a digital marketing strategy and a digital marketing campaign are not the same thing.
-The former refers to the actions or steps a company undertakes to fulfill its overall marketing goal/s.
+Let’s start with some basics: a digital marketing strategy and a digital marketing campaign are not the same things.
+The former refers to the actions or steps a company undertakes to fulfil its overall marketing goal/s.
 On the other hand, the latter is, precisely, such overall marketing goal.

 KPIs for the Success of a Marketing Translation

 This is where KPIs (Key Performance Indicators) come into play.
 As defined by Kilpfolio, a Key Performance Indicator is a measurable value that demonstrates how effectively a company is achieving key business objectives.
 KPIs measure value in all languages!

 So… what’s the implication for translators?
 Well… a good marketing translator should be able to stay faithful to the business digital marketing strategy and campaign, and to yield the same measurable results and KPIs in the target language.
 This is how the company will determine if their localisation Return on Investment (ROI) is high enough for them to continue localising their content for other markets.

 The responsibility of a marketing translator is quite big, as you can see.
 Are page views in the target language as high as in the source language?
 How fast is the customer base growing in the target market compared to the original market?
 What’s the conversion rate for the localised version of the website or app?
 How is social media engagement looking for social media posts in the target language?
 Marketing translators need to ask themselves all these questions.